-So you've made your own Greek yogurt or labneh, or even other cheese.
-Now you're left with a bunch of whey, the thin liquid that's left over from the coagulation of proteins and fats in milk and cream during the cheese making process.
+If you've made your own Greek yogurt, labneh, or even other cheese, you're left with a bunch of whey.
+This thin liquid that's leftover is from the coagulation of proteins and fats in milk and cream during the cheese-making process.
 Before you pour it down the drain, hold off.
 Whey is actually pretty useful stuff.

 It's also important to note whether you added salt to your dairy before straining.
 Salt in the whey may limit its use as well.